 You can find almost any book available on Amazon in Audible as long as an audiobook version has been recorded.

 Audible is a monthly subscription service.
 The fee gives you one credit- enough to purchase one new audiobook.
 If you don’t purchase an audiobook for the month, you can stack your credits until you have five.

 Once you reach five credits, you need spend them by downloading new books or they may expire.

 If you want to give Audible a try, you can join and get two free books during your first 30 days.
 If you plan to keep the service after that 30-day window, you’ll pay the monthly fee.

 There are ways to get free Audible credits, but many of them require several hoops to navigate.
 If you’re an Amazon Prime member, they do offer free trials from time to time so keep an eye open for those deals.

 Your local library gives you access to thousands of books for free.
-If you don’t have the time to read, the library is one of the best ways to get free audiobooks.
+If you don’t have the time to read, the library is one of the best ways to get free books on tape.

 Your library offers free audiobooks or ebooks through a popular app is called Overdrive.